nwchemgit/nwchem-wiki/SYMMETRY----Symmetry-Group-Input.md

 The SYMMETRY directive is optional.
 The default is no symmetry (i.e., *C*<sub>1</sub> point group).
-Automatic detection of point group symmetry is available through the use of autosym in the GEOMETRY directive main line (discussed in [Keywords on the GEOMETRY directive]).
+Automatic detection of point group symmetry is available through the use of autosym in the GEOMETRY directive main line (discussed in [Keywords on the GEOMETRY directive](Keywords-on-the-GEOMETRY-directive "wikilink").
 Note: if the SYMMETRY directive is present the autosym keyword is ignored.